 Maxa Beam Searchlights have been battle-tested by all branches of the U.S. military since 1987.
 Domestic users include U.S. Customs and Border Protection, Department of Homeland Security (DHS), Federal Bureau of Investigation (FBI) and Drug Enforcement Agency (DEA).
 Internationally, Maxa Beam Searchlights have been exported to more than sixty-five countries where the searchlights are utilized for security, surveillance and law enforcement applications.

-Please note that MBS-410 is the SEARCHLIGHT ONLY and does not include a battery, power cord, or power supply.
+Please note that MBS-410 is the SEARCHLIGHT ONLY and does not include a battery or power supply.
 For systems that include the MBS-410 with accessories, please see Handheld Searchlight Packages.

 Output: 12,000,000 Peak Beam CandlePower (no maximum threshold; -10% minimum threshold)